-Lyme disease!
-That dreaded infection!
-With the warm weather here, it’s time look to refresh yourselves on the symptoms, warnings, and treatments for Lyme disease.
+With the warm weather here, it’s time to refresh yourselves on the symptoms, warnings, and treatments for Lyme disease.
 Here's what you need to know.

 Deer ticks are tiny (head of a pin) blackish-brown creatures that live in forests, grassy areas, fields, woodlands, marshes, and near rivers, lakes and oceans — which covers a lot of local territory.
 Many people who have been infected with Lyme disease were bitten by the tick while hiking or camping, or during outdoor activities in their own backyards.
 Lyme disease occurs in all ages, but is highest in ages 5-9 and 45-54.